fivetran/fivetran_sdk/how-to-handle-history-mode-files.md

 --- | --- | ---
 _fivetran_active | Boolean | TRUE if it is the currently active record.
 FALSE if it is a historical version of the record.
 Only one version of the record can be TRUE.
 _fivetran_start | TimeStamp | The time when the record was first created or modified in the source.
 _fivetran_end | TimeStamp | The value for this column depends on whether the record is active.
 If the record is not active(`_fivetran_active`=FALSE), then `_fivetran_end` value will be `_fivetran_start` of the next version of the record minus 1 millisecond.
 If the record is deleted, then the value will be the same as the timestamp of delete operation.
-If the record is active(`_fivetran_active`=TRUE), then `_fivetran_end` is the max allowed value that we can set for a TIMESTAMP column.
+If the record is active (`_fivetran_active`=TRUE), then `_fivetran_end` is the maximal allowed value that we can set for a TIMESTAMP column.

 #### Points to remember in history mode

-- In WriterBatchRequest we pass a new optional field HistoryMode which indicates connector is in history mode or not.
+- In `WriterBatchRequest`, we pass a new optional field HistoryMode which indicates connector is in history mode or not.
 In this HistoryMode field, we pass `deleted_column` column name which we need to modify only if it is present in destination.
-- If the existing table is not empty then in the batch file we also send a boolean column `_fivetran_earliest`.
-Suppose in an `upsert` we got multiple versions of the same record in a flush, then we set the `_fivetran_earliest` to `TRUE` for the record which have the earliest `_fivetran_start` and rest of the versions will have `_fivetran_earliest` as FALSE.
+- If the existing table is not empty, then, in the batch file, we also send a boolean column `_fivetran_earliest`.
+Suppose, in an `upsert`, we got multiple versions of the same record in a flush, then we set the `_fivetran_earliest` column value to `TRUE` for the record which have the earliest `_fivetran_start` and rest of the versions will have `_fivetran_earliest` as FALSE.
-- For each Replace, Update and Delete batch files, DELETE the existing records from destination table if `_fivetran_start` of destination table is greater than or equal to  `_fivetran_start` of batch file(Refer Replace example 1 and example 2).
+- For each Replace, Update and Delete batch files, DELETE the existing records from destination table if `_fivetran_start` of destination table is greater than or equal to  `_fivetran_start` of batch file(refer to [Example 1](#example1) and [Example 2](#example2)).

-Note: The `_fivetran_earliest` column shouldn't be added in the destination table.
-It is introduced to easily identify the earliest record and can be used to optimize data loads query.
+NOTE: The `_fivetran_earliest` column shouldn't be added in the destination table.
+It is introduced to easily identify the earliest record and can be used to optimize the data loads query.
 Below is an example of `replace_file`

 Id(PK) | COL1    | _fivetran_start(PK) | _fivetran_end | _fivetran_active | _fivetran_earliest